Well, I finally did it. I gave my blender a vacation and plunged head first into a five-day juice fast (or juice feast, as some prefer to call it).

 The diet that I follow and recommend (green smoothies, whole foods, plant based) provides all of the same health benefits (and more) that a juice fast is supposed to provide.
 You can sustain the type of diet I promote long term, which will lead to long term health benefits.
 Juice fasting only provides short term benefits and it is not sustainable long term.

-If you are curious about juice fasting, feel free to try it out for a day or two.
+If you are curious about juice fasting, feel free to try it out for a day or five.
 If you want to truly improve your health, lose weight (for good) and facilitate detoxification every day, then give your body what it really needs – whole, fresh, ripe foods!
 And green SMOOTHIES!

 About Davy & Tracy